-Author and scientist Dr Nick Crumpton's new book, Everything You Know About Minibeasts is Wrong, illustrated by Gavin Scott, gives us a close-up look at bugs and insects.
+Dr Nick Crumpton's new book, Everything You Know About Sharks is Wrong gives us a close-up look at the world of sharks.

-After growing up on a diet of David Attenborough documentaries, Nick Crumpton studied ecology at Leeds University before writing a PhD in the Department of Zoology at the University of Cambridge.
-He has worked at the BBC Natural History Unit; the Natural History Museum, London and the Zoological Society, London.
-When he's not writing for children, he works as a zoological consultant. www.nickcrumpton.com
+Nick Crumpton grew up on a diet of David Attenborough documentaries, studied ecology at Leeds University, and went on to work at the BBC Natural History Unit; the Natural History Museum, London and the Zoological Society, London.
+When not writing books, he works as a zoological consultant. www.nickcrumpton.com

-Gavin Scott was born in Salisbury, England.
-He grew up in the Dorset countryside where, as a young child, he would often be found covered in mud at the bottom of the garden, holding up a grass snake or some other interesting creature to draw.
-Gavin studied Natural History Illustration at University and later went on to enter the world of character design and children's illustration.
-He now lives with his family in Somerset.
+Illustrator Gavin Scott grew up in the Dorset countryside where, as a young child, he loved to draw grass snakes or other interesting creatures.
+Gavin studied Natural History Illustration at University and now works in character design and children's illustration.

-Everything You Know About Minibeasts is Wrong (Nosy Crow)
+Everything You Know About Sharks is Wrong (Nosy Crow)

-Nick Crumpton and Gavin Scott tell us more about their research and what we'll discover in Everything You Know About Minibeasts is Wrong!
+Nick Crumpton and Gavin Scott tell us more about their research into sharks and question everything you've ever been told about them in Everything You Know About Sharks is Wrong!